rrovetto/Orbital-Space-Ontology-Project/index.md

 Space situational awareness(SSA) and the orbital and near-Earth space environment.
 A specific sub-domain focus is [orbital debris ontology](http://link.springer.com/article/10.1007/s12145-015-0233-3)(1)(Rovetto, ESI 2015),[space situational awareness(SSA)](https://arxiv.org/abs/1606.01924) (2)(Rovetto & Kelso, 2016), general orbitology, space operations, and modeling activities.

 ### STATUS
-* Under development, subject to revision.
+* Ontoogies are under development, subject to revision.
 No claims to completeness.
-Seeking subject-matter experts.
+Seeking:
-* Funding needed to sustainably develop the project.
-Interested parties should contact the author.
+* funding, partners, subject-matter experts, developers to sustainably develop.
+Interested parties should contact the author at rrovetto@buffalo.edu
+* Contract work, distance work
+* Grants & professors or companies to apply for grants
+* Author seeks a university degree studentship (toward a BS or MS in a space discipline; and a PhD in ontology, philosophy, or an interdisciplinary PhD with space).

 ### Project Goals (specific)
 * one or more orbital and SSA _terminology_